by Martin Maenza

 “Where’s the fire, dude?”
 Charley asked.

-“STAR Labs,” Mal responded.
+“STAR Labs,” Mal replied.
 “You guys up for a little action?”

 Charley’s eyes lit up as he bolted from his chair.
 “You know I’ve got my gear handy!”